Managing procedure access in Managed Service for Trino

 "update_mask": { "paths": [ "<setting_1>", "<setting_2>", ... "<setting_N>" ] }Warning

-When you update a cluster, all parameters of the object you are modifying will take their defaults unless explicitly provided in the request.
+When you update a cluster, all parameters of the object you are modifying will be reset to their defaults unless explicitly provided in the request.
 To avoid this, list the settings you want to change in the

 update_maskparameter. -